-NAME: 2.4 ACTIVITY PAGE DATE

-Nouns and Adjectives

-Write n. above the nouns and adj. above the adjectives.
-Draw an arrow from each adjective to the noun it describes.
-The information following each sentence provides a clue about the number of nouns and adjectives you should find in each sentence.
+NAME: ACTIVITY PAGE DATE: Nouns and Adjectives to t rite n. above the nouns and adj. above the adjectives.
+Draw an arrow from each adject the noun it describes.
+The information following each sentence provides a clue about to mber of nouns and adjectives you should find in each sentence.
+Noun: names a person, place Adjective: describes a noun adj. n.
 Example: The old, wise king speaks to his young son.
-(2 nouns; 3 adjectives)

-- 1. Kings gave land to loyal lords.
-(3 nouns; 1 adjective) - 2.
+(2 nouns; 3 adjectives) aw an arror from the adjective to the noun OR just fill in the blank. he 1.
+Kings gave land to loyal lords.
+(3 nouns; 1 adjective) loyal describes the 2.
 People created impressive and inspiring architecture.
-(2 nouns; 2 adjectives) - 3.
+(2 nouns; 2 adjectives) impressive and inspiring describe the 3.
 Jesters entertained rich families.
-(2 nouns; 1 adjective) - 4.
+(2 nouns; 1 adjective) rich describes the 4.
 Lords ate good food and lived in comfortable homes.
-(3 nouns; 2 adjectives) - 5.
+(3 nouns; 2 adjectives) good describes the comfortable describes the f 5.
 Kings were challenged by power-hungry relatives and disloyal friends.
-(3 nouns; 2 adjectives) - 6.
+(3 nouns; 2 adjectives) power-hungry describes the disloyal describes the 6.
 Serfs lived their lives on small farms.
-(3 nouns; 1 adjective) - 7.
+(3 nouns; 1 adjective) small describes the 7.
 Children kept hungry birds away from growing crops.
-(3 nouns; 2 adjectives) - 8.
+(3 nouns; 2 adjectives) hungry describes the growing describes the 8.
 A good harvest is a joyful time of celebration.
-(3 nouns; 2 adjectives) - 9.
+(3 nouns; 2 adjectives) good describes the joyful describes the 9.
 Young men tended to cows and pigs.
-(3 nouns; 1 adjective) - 10.
+(3 nouns; 1 adjective) young describes the 10.
 Starving serfs hunted in the royal forest.
 (2 nouns; 2 adjectives)